adventuretron/adventuretron-adventure/challenges/3-verify-text/description_en.md

 var next = require('adventuretron/next')
 var description = require('adventuretron/description')
 var verifyText = require('adventuretron/verify-text')

 var i18n = require('./i18n')
 ```

 The above modules are the minimum required for creating a challenge that verifies a string of text.

-The `html` module, a wrapper around [yo-yo](https://github.com/maxogden/yo-yo), creates the HTML that is rendered in the app.
+The `html` module, which is actually the dependency [bel](https://github.com/shama/bel), creates the HTML that is rendered in the app.

 The `next` module is responsible for creating a button that users click to move on to the next challenge.